bcherny/json-schema-to-typescript/README.md

   <!-- For clearance -->
   <p></p>

 - `tsReadonlyPropertyDefaultValue`: Sets the default value of `tsReadonlyProperty` for an object schema's properties.
+This is the same as passing the object type to `Readonly`, except that properties can be explicitly marked as non-readonly.

   ```jsonc
   {